creditkarma/thrift-server/packages/dynamic-config/README.md

 Our configured mount is default for Vault `secret`.
 Given that, the password in our config will be resolved to the value loaded from `http://localhost:8200/secret/service-name/password`.

 Secret placeholders differ from Consul placeholders in that they do not support default values.
 If the given key cannot be fetched from Vault an exception will be raised.

+### Roadmap

+* Add ability to watch a value for runtime changes
+* Support `.js` and `.ts` local config files
+* Add the ability to register remote mounts to resolve config placeholders
+* Explore options for providing a synchronous API

 ## Contributing